Saba Capital Management, L.P. Increases Stake in BlackRock ESG C

-On September 13, 2023, Saba Capital Management, L.P.
-(Trades, Portfolio), a New York-based investment firm, added 52,525 shares of BlackRock ESG Capital Allocation Trust (ECAT, Financial) to its portfolio.
-The shares were acquired at a price of $15.13 each, bringing the firm's total holdings in ECAT to 14,299,912 shares.
-This transaction represents a 0.37% change in the firm's holdings and has a 0.02% impact on its portfolio.
-The firm now holds a 13.97% stake in ECAT, making it a significant part of its investment strategy.
+On September 15, 2023, Saba Capital Management, L.P.
+(Trades, Portfolio), a New York-based investment firm, added 163,357 shares of BlackRock ESG Capital Allocation Trust (ECAT, Financial) to its portfolio.
+The transaction was executed at a price of $15.04 per share, bringing the firm's total holdings in ECAT to 14,463,269 shares.
+This acquisition represents a 1.14% change in shares and has a 0.06% impact on the firm's portfolio.
+The firm's current position in ECAT now stands at 5.67%, while its holdings represent 14.13% of the total shares of ECAT.

 About Saba Capital Management, L.P.
 (Trades, Portfolio)